MeghdadMirabi/bidding-tracker/README.md

 - `GetBidsForItem(itemID string)`
   - Calls `MemoryRepo.GetBidsByItem` to fetch all bids for a given item.
-  - Returns the bids in chronological order.
+  - Returns the bids from the repository.

 - `GetWinningBid(itemID string)`
   - Calls `MemoryRepo.GetWinningBid` to determine the highest bid for the item.